 Similarly, keeping tabs on employees via social media may lead to consequences such as those involved in the Triple Play case.
 These are just some of the ways in which social media can have an impact in the workplace.

 Because the laws surrounding social media and employment are undergoing rapid change in response to the new landscape, the law can be confusing.
-If you have been subjected to discrimination from your employer based on your social media activity, contact a knowledgeable labor law attorney with the Derek T. Smith Law Group right away.
+If you have been subjected to discrimination from your employer based on your social media activity, contact a knowledgeable sexual harassment attorney with the Derek Smith Law Group right away.